Carborane: Reactions

 Base-induced degradation of carboranes give anionic nido derivatives, which can also be employed as ligands for transition metals, generating metallacarboranes, which are carboranes containing one or more transition metal or main group metal atoms in the cage framework.
 Most famous are the dicarbollide, complexes with the formula M(2+)[C2B9H11](2-), where M stands for metal.

+Carborane substituents on an arene are electron-withdrawing.

 Research

 Dicarbollide complexes have been investigated for many years, but commercial applications are rare.
 The bis(dicarbollide) [Co(C2B9H11)2]− has been used as a precipitant for removal of ^{137}Cs+ from radiowastes.

 The medical applications of carboranes have been explored.
 C-functionalized carboranes represent a source of boron for boron neutron capture therapy.

 The compound H(CHB11Cl11) is a superacid, forming an isolable salt with protonated benzene cation, [C6H7]+ (benzenium cation).
 The formula of that salt is [C6H7]+[CHB11Cl11]−.
 The superacid protonates fullerene, C60.